dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

  2. a.
 No status available for that user
-    a.
     1. Prompt error message to user stating there is no status information available

-##2.6 Discuss/Process Dev.
-Payment

 ##2.6 Hire a Biding Developer